Supreme Court blocks Biden’s workplace vaccine rules, allows requirement for health-care workers

 Lower courts were split on the ability of federal agencies to impose such requirements.
 The Supreme Court on Friday held a highly unusual oral argument on the policies, lasting more than three and a half hours.

-Businesses and 27 Republican-led states asked the court to put on hold the workplace requirements proposed by the Occupational Safety and Health Administration (OSHA), which had been upheld by a lower court.
+Businesses and 27 Republican-led states asked the court to put on hold the workplace requirements proposed by OSHA, which had been upheld by a lower court.

 The Biden administration asked that the requirements for health-care workers, which courts had put on hold for about half the states, be allowed to move forward.